sidSinghal/CRM/README.md

 #### Implement Password Reset (Forgotten Password)
 1. Checked if the Email ID Entered exists in the database
 2. Set up the AWS Simple Email Service

+### Assignment 9:
+1. Implemented Penetration Testing on the opponent team using penetration testing tools like Kali Linux, Grabber, W3af, etc.
+2. Installed CloudWatch agent on the EC2 instance and shipped the application logs to CloudWatch
+3. Configured the Ubuntu server for UTC timezone